Huawei Mate 30 Pro full review

 The raised squircle of a camera module that the Mate 20 Pro popularised (and looks as though might have influenced the designs of both the iPhone 11's and Pixel 4's camera setups) has been pushed out to a form a perfect circle, which in turn is surrounded by a concentric ring of textured glass that Huawei is calling the 'halo ring'.

-The whole setup is meant to evoke the classic Leica cameras that the Chinese company has so tenuously tied its premium phones to in recent years, however, we see a similarity that is far closer to home, in the form of the once cameraphone king, the Nokia Lumia 1020 (which technically manages to trump the Mate 30 Pro's main camera sensor from a straight-up pixel count, as it happens).
+The whole setup is meant to evoke the classic Leica cameras that the Chinese company has so tenuously tied its premium phones to in recent years, however, we see a similarity that is far closer to home, in the form of the once cameraphone king - the Nokia Lumia 1020 (which technically manages to trump the Mate 30 Pro's main camera sensor, from a straight-up pixel count perspective, as it happens).

-While we might prefer the more rounded forms of Huawei's other high-end handsets, the collective effect of the Mate 30 Pro's distinctive display, squared frame and clean lines is one of power.
+While we might prefer the more rounded forms of Huawei's other high-end handsets, the collective effect of the Mate 30 Pro's distinctive display, squared frame and clean lines is one that alludes to the power that the Mate 30 Pro possesses under the hood.

 Despite those hard curves, gesture navigation through the new EMUI 10 user experience feels natural and comfortable, helped by the fact that Huawei has still managed to add a slight curve to the phone's glass back.